samanthasprague/testrepo/README.md

 # testrepo
-This is my test repo for MSDS6306 Unit 3 exercise.
+This is my test repo for all my SMU Homework Assignments.

+So far it contains a folder for my Doing Data Science class: MSDS6306.
-It contains my data science profile.
+Within the folder, it contains my data science profile, datasets from assignments, and actual R markdowns.

+Enjoy!